 7. Not varying your content

 Text and photos may be the norm on most social pages, but don’t neglect videos, slideshows, or infographics.
 Creating these takes a bit more time, it’s true, but they can keep your content fresh.
+You can use professional SEO or content services if you get stuck.

 8. Not announcing victories and completed milestones, or announcing them too often